“Hey kid,” said a stern, authoritative masculine voice that appeared to come out of nowhere, “keep using that stuff and it’ll rot your brain…”

 The rush came on fast and furious.
 Ream upon ream of cherubim appeared out of nowhere, and in no time ended up festooning every available surface in my flat.
 The ceiling parted, disclosing flocks of seraphim and lesser angelic beings.
 Light poured down from above – holy light, light from the higher realms.
 I could hear a heavenly music.
 I was just getting into this when an imposing figure strode up to me and proceeded to glare at me from close range.
 A tall, old guy, with an impressively long white beard, bald head, sandals, and a pair of burning eyes.

 “Hey fuckface”, he said, “who are you calling a straight bastard?
 I’m the goddamn prophet Moses.
+I’m the hippest there is.
 They don’t come any more turned on and tuned in than me, you know.”

 I apologized shamefacedly – “Sorry dude, I kind of thought you might be a government official or a teacher or somebody from the HSE.
 Or maybe my old headmaster.
 I assumed you were a projected authority figure, you know?”

 The dude with the epic beard grunted in disgust.
 “Projected authority figure,” he sneered, “Didn’t I tell you to stop sniffing that crap…?”